Magnetostrictive Sensory System (MsS) Guided Wave Testing (GWT)

 Probe can be installed if more than 60 percent of pipe circumference is accessible

 Ability to inspect in-service equipment (i.e. operating ability with temperatures up to 500°C)

 Capable of detecting corrosion in piping, pressure vessels, and storage tanks

 3. Reliable Findings & Reporting

-Able to locate discontinuities as small as 2.5% of the cross-sectional wall thickness (remaining wall percentage of component/piping inspected is included in final report)
+Remaining wall percentage of component/piping inspected is included in final report